Your Self-Development to make 2020 your best year yet.

 Here was my list of people who only ever post positivity and promote a ‘Can do’ mindset:

-1. Tony Robbins – Great motivator, thought leader, and all round positive good guy.
+1. Tony Robbins – Great motivator, self-development thought leader and all-round positive good guy.

 2. Gary Vaynerchuk – A hugely successful man who’s made a career (and a fair few millions) by documenting his daily work, and by pumping you up as he does so.
 A great business mind and someone who will really push you if you are Entrepreneurial minded.